Do you want to find an answer to the question, “what is search engine optimization?” I’m here to help.

 - Search engines might ignore the vast majority of links if they’re low-quality or spammy.

-- Links from brand new sites are worth more than repeat links from existing sites.
+- Links from different sites are worth more than repeat links from the same sites.

 - Links from other websites are worth more than a bunch of links from your own site (from one page to another).